 Why Red Sox Fans Love Dustin Pedroia

 Finally, as someone who has rooted for the Boston Red Sox since 1975 and would love to see Dustin Pedroia make it into the Hall of Fame one day, I’d like to share a couple of paragraphs from Sports Illustrated‘s Tom Verducci in a piece he authored in 2011.
-In his article “The Muddy Chicken Hits it Big,” the great writer summed up the essence of Pedroia perfectly at the open of his piece.
+In his article “The Muddy Chicken Hits it Big,” the great writer summed up the essence of Pedroia perfectly at the opening of his piece.

 Kelli and Dustin Pedroia and their cheeky two-year-old son, Dylan, live across the street from Fenway Park, and one reason why is clear from the view out their 13th-floor windows.
 Fenway in the quiet morn, before the sausages sizzle and the pilgrims parade in wearing the liturgical garments of Red Sox Nation, sits below them like an unopened Tiffany box, all neat, pristine corners and possibilities.
 The Pedroias can see the centerfield scoreboard and, through a crack in the asymmetrical grandstand, first base.
 They also can spy a large chain-link gate on wheels, which sometime in the middle of the day will be rolled open to Red Sox personnel for the symbolic start of the baseball business day.